FarhathCader/Automated-Grading-for-Programming-Assignments/README.md

 2. Start the frontend server:
     ```bash
     cd ../client
-    npm start
+    npm run dev
     ```

-3. Open your browser and go to `http://localhost:3000` to see the application running.
+3. Open your browser and go to `http://localhost:5173` to see the application running.

 ## Folder Structure